 - Is not dominant in its field on a national basis.

-The business may be a sole proprietorship, partnership, corporation, or any other legal form.
+The business may be a sole proprietorship, partnership, corporation or any other legal form.
 In determining what constitutes a small business, the definition will vary to reflect industry differences, such as size standards.

-Generally, to be approved into the 8(a) Business Development program and become certified the business must meet these eligibility requirements:
+To be approved into the 8(a) Business Development program and become certified the business must meet these eligibility requirements:

 - The business must be majority-owned (51 percent or more) by an individual(s).